 These “Fallen” movies provide violent, boy-pleasing action, funniness, and a high body count but with minimal gore.
 Not exactly cartoony, but also not Tarantino’s Brad Pitt character in “Once Upon a Time in Hollywood” smashing skulls to smithereens: It doesn’t have the “I need to now take a shower” factor.

 Banning is, of course, a ridiculous one-man wrecking crew prevailing in the face of outrageous odds.
 He’s like a superhero.
 Maybe that’s why this mediocre franchise isn’t going away.
 Everything is superheroes now.
-“Angel Has Fallen” even has a post-credit-roll scene.
+“Angel Has Fallen” even has a post-credit-roll scene, just like the Marvel-verse.

 ‘Angel Has Fallen’